Daniel Rodimer

+On March 6, 2024, an arrest warrant was issued for Rodimer in Las Vegas on a charge of open murder.
+Rodimer surrendered to police the following day.

 Early life and education

 Rodimer grew up in Rockaway, New Jersey, and attended Seton Hall Preparatory High School in West Orange.
-Before wrestling, Rodimer played college football at the University of South Florida, where he was a member of Lambda Chi Alpha fraternity.
+He attended the University of South Florida and played college football for the South Florida Bulls.
+He was a member of Lambda Chi Alpha fraternity.
 Rodimer attended the Ave Maria School of Law in Vineyards, Florida, where he graduated in 2013.

 Career

 Rodimer played semi-pro football for the Tampa Bay Barracudas and in the Arena Football League.
 He also worked as a personal trainer.

 World Wrestling Entertainment (2006–2007)

 Rodimer got into wrestling by becoming a contestant in the 2004 Tough Enough competition.

 On July 12, 2006, Rodimer was signed to a developmental contract with World Wrestling Entertainment and was assigned to Deep South Wrestling.
 His first match came on September 7, when he defeated Heath Miller.
 On September 24, he had his first televised match in DSW as Dan Rodimer, defeating Tommy Suede.

 Rodimer spent the first half of 2007 wrestling primarily in Ohio Valley Wrestling, WWE's other developmental territory.
 He feuded with Atlas DaBone throughout February and March.

 Rodimer made his debut on Heat, beating Eugene.
 He then returned to OVW.
 Daniel appeared on Heat twice more that year.
 Rodimer was then transferred to the new Florida Championship Wrestling territory.
 However, he was released from his contract on August 22, 2007.